The Six Days of Creation

-The command to restore and rebuild the streets of Jerusalem, came from King Artaxerxes, and was recorded in Ezra Chapter 7, as in the “fifth month of the seventh year of the king” (Ezra 7:9, cf Ezra 4:21).
+The command to restore and rebuild the streets of Jerusalem, came from King Artaxerxes, in the “fifth month of the seventh year of the king” (Ezra 7:9, cf Ezra 4:21).

 Adding 69 weeks, or 483 days as years, to the year 457 B.C., we come to the fall of 27 A.D., when Christ was anointed in His baptism.
 According to Luke 3:1, this was in the 15th year of the reign of Emperor Tiberius.
 Tiberius was granted authority to govern the provinces soon after his military celebration on October 23, 12 AD.1

-Daniel said that after 69 weeks, the Messiah will be cut off in the middle of the next week, that is after 3 ½ years.
+Daniel said that the Messiah would come after 69 weeks, and would be cut off in the middle of the next week, that is after 3 ½ years.

 The Prophecy of Time, Times and Half a Time

-In Chapter 7, verse 25, we read, “he shall wear out the saints of the most High, and they shall be given into his hands for time, times and half a time.”
+Daniel said the Antichrist will “wear out the saints of the most High, and they shall be given into his hands for time, times and half a time” (Daniel 7:25).

-In the final Chapter of Daniel, we learn that the saints will be in his hand for EXACTLY “time, times and half a time.”
+But, in the last Chapter of Daniel, we were told that the saints will be given into his hand for EXACTLY “time, times and half a time.”

-Here, one Angel asks another, “how long shall the fulfillment of these wonders be?”
+One Angel asked another, “how long shall the fulfillment of these wonders be?”

 “then I heard the man clothed in linen, who was above the waters of the river, when he held up his right hand, and his left hand to heaven, and swore by Him who lives forever, that it shall be for time, times and half a time…” (Daniel 12:6-7)